 Annex 54 aligns with IEA’s vision and mission to promote new, alternative or natural refrigerants with low-GWP for heat pumps.
 By engaging experts world-wide, the annex promotes environmental awareness to policy makers.

-Annex goal
+Annexe goal

 Global warming today is an issue that affects everyone.
 As the climate is changing, the need for air-conditioning and heat pump systems is rising: especially in developing countries like India and other countries in Asia.
 While developed countries like European countries are already gradually abandoning coal, oil and natural gas, which are a cause for global warming.

-Daikin experience and expertice
+Daikin's experience and expertise

 Daikin Applied Europe will take part in this event bringing to the table the experience gained during these years, where Daikin has stood out for its commitment to producing low impact technology using low GWP refrigerants.